tiliajs/tilia/website/src/pages/docs.md

 ## Goals and Non-goals

-<strong class="text-green-300">The goal</strong> with Tilia is to be minimal\* and fast while staying out of the way.
-A special effort was made to keep the API simple and intuitive.
+<strong class="text-green-300">The goal</strong> of Tilia is to provide a

-- 8KB minified {.story}
+minimal and fast state management solution that supports domain-oriented development (such as Clean or Diagonal Architecture).
+Tilia is designed so that your code looks and feels like domain logic, rather than being cluttered with library-specific details.

 <strong class="text-red-200">Non-goal</strong> Tilia is not a framework.